 22. Miscellaneous

 The parties are independent contractors.
-Neither party may assign this Agreement without the other party’s prior written consent, except that Expanly may assign to an affiliate or in connection with a merger, acquisition or sale of assets.
-If any provision is held unenforceable, it will be modified to the minimum extent necessary to make it enforceable, and the remaining provisions will remain in effect.
+Neither party may assign this Agreement without the other party’s prior written consent, except that Expanly may assign to an affiliate or to a third party in connection with a merger, acquisition or sale of assets.
+If any provision of the Agreement is held unenforceable, it will be modified to the minimum extent necessary to make it enforceable, and the remaining provisions will remain in effect.
 This Agreement constitutes the entire agreement between the parties relating to its subject matter and supersedes all prior or contemporaneous agreements, proposals, or communications.

 Questions?
 Contact us at contact@expanly.com